 What is an Occupational Therapy Assistant?

-Occupational therapist assistants are responsible for assisting occupational therapists through performing daily duties, providing clerical assistance, and treating patients regularly as part of a regiment outlined by their supervisor.
+An occupational therapy assistant (OTA) is a professional responsible for assisting occupational therapists through performing daily duties, providing clerical assistance, and treating patients regularly as part of a regiment outlined by their supervisor.
 Occupational therapy are responsible for treating patients under duress through education, treatment, preventative care, and exercise therapy.
 Individuals work closely with their patients and must be familiar with the various machines and techniques used to assist them in recuperation and training.
 Individuals in this field are required to stand for excessive periods of time and must be able to maintain a pleasant and positive demeanor with clients and patients.

 Difference Between Occupational Therapy Assistants and Occupational Therapy Aides